A Reduction-based Framework for Sequential Decision Making with Delayed Feedback: A Framework for Sequential Decision Making with Delayed Feedback

 \section{A Framework for Sequential Decision Making with Delayed Feedback}

-In this section we introduce our framework for sequential decision making problem with stochastic delayed feedback.
-We first describes our framework, which converts any multi-batched algorithm to algorithm for MSDM with delayed feedback.
+In this section, we introduce our framework for sequential decision making problems with stochastic delayed feedback.
+We first describe our framework, which converts any multi-batched algorithm to an algorithm for MSDM with delayed feedback.
 Then we provide theoretical guarantees for the performance of such algorithms.

+Before formally introducing our framework, we first give an intuitive explanation of why multi-batched algorithms work for delayed settings.
+Recall that \citet{lancewicki2021stochastic} gives a lower bound showing that UCB-type algorithms are suboptimal in multi-armed bandits with stochastic delay (see Theorem 1 in \citet{lancewicki2021stochastic}).
+The main idea of the lower bound is that UCB algorithm will keep pulling a suboptimal arm until the delayed feedback arrives and the policy is updated.
+Therefore, if the policy updates too frequently, then the algorithm has to spend more time waiting for the update, and the effect of delay will be greater.
+This observation motivates us to consider multi-batched algorithms, which have a low frequency of policy updating.

 For any sequential decision making problem, assume that we have a multi-batched algorithm $\mathcal{ALG}$ for the problem without delay.
 Then in the existence of delay, we can still run $\mathcal{ALG}$.
-The difference is, in each batch of the algorithm, we run some extra steps until we observe enough feedback so that the stopping criteria is satisfied.
+The difference is, in each batch of the algorithm, we run some extra steps until we observe enough feedback so that the stopping criteria are satisfied.
 For example, if the delay $\tau$ is a constant and the stopping criteria is that the policy $\pi_k$ is executed for a pre-defined number of times $t_k$, then we only need to run $\pi_k$ for $t_k+\tau$ times.
-After the extra steps finishes, we can collect $t_k$ delayed observations, which meets the original stopping criteria.
+After the extra steps are finished, we can collect $t_k$ delayed observations, which meet the original stopping criteria.
 Then we can continue to the next batch.
 Algorithm \ref{alg:protocal_delay} gives a formal description.

-For the performance of Algorithm \ref{alg:protocal_delay}, we have the following theorem, which relates the regret of delayed MSDM problems with the regret of multi-batched algorithm in undelayed environment.
+For the performance of Algorithm \ref{alg:protocal_delay}, we have the following theorem, which relates the regret of delayed MSDM problems with the regret of multi-batched algorithms in the undelayed environment.

-\begin{theorem} Assume that in the undelayed environment, we have a multi-batched algorithm with batch number $N_b$, and the regret of the algorithm in $K$ episodes is $\widetilde{\operatorname{Regret}}(K)$.
-Then in the delayed feedback case, the regret can be upper bounded by
+\begin{theorem} Assume that in the undelayed environment, we have a multi-batched algorithm with $N_b$ batches, and the regret of the algorithm in $K$ episodes can be upper bounded by $\widetilde{\operatorname{Regret}}(K)$ with probability at least $1-\delta$.
+Then in the delayed feedback case, with probability at least $1-\delta$, the regret can be upper bounded by

 for any $q\in (0,1)$.
-In addition, if the delays satisfy Assumption \ref{ass:subexp}, the regret can be upper bounded by
+In addition, if the delays satisfy Assumption \ref{ass:subexp}, then with probability at least $1-\delta$ the regret can be upper bounded by